zhaopengl/MAST90107_Group20_Project/MeetingMinutes/Readme.txt

-This folder contains all the meeting minutes
+This folder contains all the meeting minutes.

+The pdf file contains 6 meeting minutes.